Ondrysak/ondrysak.github.io/content/posts/zonectf24_exitinator.md

 }
 ```

-##  Registering a functions to be execude on exit
+##  Registering a functions to be executed on exit

 After reading a the code above a bit we start stepping trough the code and notice that all the stuff we computed earlier actually gets executed **after** `exit(5)` is called, that's unusual to say at least.
 Reading the glibc source reveals a but more about what is happening here.